 permitting sponsors to extend existing Food Service Management Company contracts that would not otherwise be eligible for extension through June 30, 2022.

 Please remember that sponsors contracting with vendors are responsible for ensuring vendors follow program meal delivery requirements, such as verifying milk is delivered in coolers on ice, temperatures are taken of all items, and the delivery slip is signed and the sponsor receives a signed copy.
 The sponsor must ensure all components of the meal are sent daily and menu substitutions are documented on the posted menu if the vendor sends unanticipated food components.
 Sponsors unhappy with vendor performance must follow the procedures found in Section 12 of the vended meals contract and maintain documentation prior to termination.
 Updated contracts are available in the Claims Reimbursement and Reporting System

 under Download Forms.

-Download Forms for updated resources and guides to assist schools.
+Download Forms for updated resources and guides.
 Resource guides are updated regularly.

 For more information and questions, email email@example.com

 or contact an education program specialist at the Department.